radarlabs/documentation/docs/tutorials/analyzing-where-key-customer-interactions-occur.md

 In this tutorial, we show you how to use Radar's [custom events API](/api#send-a-custom-event) to analyze the location context associated with key customer interactions.
 Custom events can represent anything from a conversion or purchase to engagement with an in-app feature.

-When these events are enriched with Radar's location context, they can be used to assess prioritization and measure the value of location based features.
+When these events are enriched with Radar's location context, they can be used to determine where these key interactions occur and measure the value of location based features.

 ## Languages used